LiveRamp/reslang/docs/jsonschema.md

 Note a few things:

-- The default is to use the JSON schema root specificed (e.g. SegmentDeliveryAttemptStats) and include everything it references
+- The default is to use the JSON schema root specified (e.g. SegmentDeliveryAttemptStats) and include everything it references
-- If you use --followresources it will generate only the same definitions it uses for Swagger resources
+- If you use "--followresources" it will generate the same definitions it uses for Swagger resources.
+You can specifically refer to one of the structures generated off the resources as your root - e.g. SegmentInput is generated as the GET representation for a Segment resource
-- If you use "noroot" it will include any structs, unions or enums in the file, and ignore resources
+- If you use "--jsonschema noroot" it will include any structs, unions or enums in the file, and ignore resources.
+No root will be used, all the structures will go into the "definitions" section

 The example above generates the following schema: